About Me

 Postdoctoral Work

-It is hypothesized that there exists a neural repository that holds the representations of all the individuals we know.
+The brain appears to maintain a repository of the individuals we know.
 This cognitive archive is believed to interface with other brain regions to ascribe significance to each individual.
 The intricacy of this system is underscored by the highly personal and variable meanings we attach to different individuals.
-My overarching question seeks clarity on the neural underpinnings: where in the brain is this repository of social representations?
+I am interested in fundamental questions about this process: where in the brain is this repository of social representations?
 How is meaning imposed on representations of individuals, such that one knows the nature of the relationship with an individual they have encountered?
 How is this repository affected by disease?
-In my postdoctoral work, I use calcium imaging to determine whether representations of individual identity can be identified in the cortex during social interactions, whether these representations persist as memory, and whether they serve as a substrate for the imposition of meaning or value on an individual.
+In part of my postdoctoral work, I use mouse as a model system to address these questions.
+I record neural activity in the frontal cortex—a brain region implicated in social cognition—while mice interact with conspecifics, to determine whether representations of individual identity can be identified in the cortex during social interactions, whether these representations persist as memory, and whether they serve as a substrate for the imposition of meaning or value on an individual.
+This research is partly supported by a Brain and Behavior Research Foundation Young Investigator Grant.

 Graduate Work